davidjeck/graphicsbook/graphicstext/README.txt

 The build scripts for the PDF versions assume that the command "latex" is available on your system, and also that "dvipdf" is available.
-Alternative command names, or full paths to the commands, can be set by editing the script BUILD-env.sh and providing new definitions for the appropriate variables.
+Alternative command names, or full paths to the commands, can be set by editing the script "BUILD-env.sh" and providing new definitions for the appropriate variables.

 Xalan can be obtained from https://xalan.apache.org/ with downloads